I love James River Writers.

 - What’s Your Platform?

-Every month, January through September, we host “the Writing Show” where authors and other literary professionals discuss craft and the business of writing.
-Below is a glimpse of this year’s Writing Show schedule, a program organized by friends of mine, Kris Spisak and Karen Chase.
-As chair of the communications committee for James River Writers, I “live tweet” this event on Twitter.
-Join me!
+Every month, January through September, James River Writers hosts “the Writing Show” where authors and other literary professionals discuss craft and the business of writing.
+Below is a glimpse of this year’s Writing Show schedule.

 We also host Master Classes throughout the year, like this one, “The Business of Querying,” where an industry expert teaches writers how to craft a killer query letter, shares best practices when approaching agents online or at a conference, and explains methods of interpreting feedback received while querying.